northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

     - RAM per node
   * - k40m
     - 16 nodes with 1 GPU each
-    - E5-2690v3\@\2.60GHz
+    - haswell
     - 24
     - 128GB
   * - k80
     - 8 nodes with 8 GPUs each
-    - E5-2680v4\@\2.40GHz
+    - broadwell
     - 28
     - 512GB
   * - p100
     - 12 nodes with 4 GPUs each
-    - E5-2680v4\@\2.40GHz
+    - broadwell
     - 28
     - 512GB
   * - v100-pcie
     - 4 nodes with 2 GPUs each
-    - AMD EPYC 7351\@\2.60GHz
+    - AMD zen
     - 32
     - 480GB
   * - v100-sxm2
     - 24 nodes with 4 GPUs each
-    - Intel Gold 6132\@\2.60Ghz
+    - Intel skylake_avx512
     - 28
     - 187GB
   * - t4
     - 2 nodes with 4 GPUs each
-    - Intel Gold 6132\@\2.60Ghz
+    - Intel skylake_avx512
     - 28
     - 187GB
   * - a100
     - 1 node with 4 GPUs
-    - AMD EPYC 7543\@\2.80GHz
+    - AMD zen3
     - 64
     - 512GB

 These GPUs are available within two partitions, named ``gpu`` and ``multigpu``.
-Partitions on Discovery are virtual partitions, not physical.
-The differences between the two partitions are the number of GPUs that you can request per job and the time limit on each job.
-Both partitions give you access to all of the above GPU types.
+The differences between the two partitions are the number of GPUs that one can request per job and the time limit on each job.
+Both partitions give access to all of the above GPU types.
 The table below shows the differences between the two partitions.
 For more information about the partitions on Discovery, see :ref:`partition_names`.

 .. list-table::
    :widths: 20 20 20 20 20 20 20 20 20